mperezjigato/reportsweakly/week6v005.md

  1. NVE integration of a Lennard-Jones fluid.
  2. NVE integration of a bead-spring polymer melt under the FENE approximation.
  3. NVE integration of fcc Cu under the EAM potential.
- 4. NVE integration of granular Chutte flow.
+ 4. NVE integration of granular Chute flow.
  5. NPT integration of the rhodopsin protein in solvated lipid bilayer under the CHARMM force-field and the PPPM Coulomb solution method.

 Three types of calculation have been tried for each, ie sequential, fix-scale (MPI) and scaled-size (MPI) calculations.
 Data are reported only for the MPI scaled-size calculations [^1] (see below).
 It should be noted that the number of time-steps has been modified in order to ensure a squential wall-time of ca. 2 minutes in all five cases.